-Gun Sales continue to rise in South Dakota
+Gun sales continue to rise in South Dakota

 PIERRE, S.D.
-(Dakota News Now) - Retailers across the country are seeing an uptick in gun sales.
+(KOTA) - Retailers across the country are seeing an uptick in gun sales.
 Many in South Dakota say those who are looking to purchase a gun, are first-time buyers.

 Uncertain political times haves often increased demand for more guns, but those who sell firearms for a living say they are seeing something like they never have before.